Skip to content

 A Quieter Version of the Poon Hill Trek

-Much like the famed Poon Hill, Kokhe Danda trek is ideal for stunning mountain views without requiring high altitude acclimatization.
-Unlike the Poon Hill, this trail offers a quieter, more intimate trekking experience, perfect for travelers who want to avoid the crowds and connect with local life.
+Much like the famed Poon Hill, the Kokhe Danda trek is ideal for stunning mountain views without requiring high altitude acclimatization.
+Unlike Poon Hill, this trail offers a quieter, more intimate trekking experience, perfect for travelers who want to avoid the crowds and connect with local life.

 Kokhe Danda trek is also part of a growing family of scenic community treks in the Annapurna region.
 It shares similarities with: